Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Background

-Accurately identifying the LIS $\paramSubspace_{\LISdim}$ is key for these algorithms and there are several variations.
-Here, we outline a \emph{data-dependent} approach and a \emph{data-free} approach, both of which utilize derivative information of the likelihood function.
+Accurate identification of the LIS is central to these algorithms.
+We outline both \emph{data-dependent} and \emph{data-free} approaches based on the derivative of the likelihood function.
 Without loss of generality, we assume that the parameters are transformed so that the associated prior distribution is a standard multivariate Gaussian, $\target(\params) = \mathcal{N}(\bvec{0},\I{\Nm})$, see \cite{CuiMartinMarzoukSolonenSpantini:2014:1,martin2012stochastic} for examples of linear transformations and \cite{CuiTong:2022:1} for nonlinear transformations.

 \paragraph{Data-dependent LIS~\cite{CuiTong:2022:1}} Given some measured data, $\data \in \dataSpace$, the data-dependent LIS is defined as the subspace spanned by the first $\LISdim$ leading eigenvectors of the Gram matrix,